riagupta3/Bedtools-Merge/README.md

 6. **`header`**

-  Print the header from the A file prior to results.
+  Print the header from the interval file prior to results.

 7. **`delim`**

-  Specify a custom delimiter for the -nms and -scores concat options (default: `;`).
+  Specify a custom delimiter (default: `,`).

 8. **`outputPrefix`**